obiyoag/track_contents/track5.md

 #### Rank

 Performance evaluations will consider both in-sample results from seen centers and generalization capabilities at the unseen center.
 The final ranking will be determined by averaging the performance scores from both scenarios.

+### Rules

+- **Only automatic methods are acceptable.** Participants must utilize algorithms that do not require manual intervention or human-assisted processes for the segmentation task.
+- **External data sets and pre-trained models are not allowed in this track.** The solutions must be developed using only the data provided within the scope of this track and cannot leverage any external datasets or models for assistance.

 ### Guidance for Training Strategies